Attendee Frequently Asked Questions

 - Company check or company credit card

 It’s important to plan ahead.
 Below is a checklist to help you prepare for your trip to ASD Market Week.
 Need more buyer resources before the show?
-Visit the pre-planning category on ASD Insider.
+Visit the ASD Blog.

 - Make notes on your best-selling merchandise/products.

-- Register online to attend ASD and to get important information about the show and the vendors that will be showing at the show.
+- Register online to attend ASD and get important information about the show and its vendors.

-- Make appointments to see vendors through ASD Matchmaking Services
+- Make appointments to see vendors through the ASD Matchmaking Service.

-- Search the vendor directory and make appointments with vendors via the attendee show planner.
-You can send exhibitors a direct message or plan a walking map of how you will walk the show, aisle by aisle.
+- Search the Vendor Directory and make appointments with vendors via the Show Planner.
+There, you can send vendors a direct message or plan a walking map of how you will walk the show, aisle by aisle.